 Testing of the Length of the Data Set

-Testing of the length of the data set can be considered a special case of testing of tolerance range.
-In this case we speak about the maximum number of elements in the set.
+Testing of the length of the data set can be considered a special case of testing of the tolerance range.
+In this case, we speak about the maximum number of elements in the set.
 If your program handles the elements of a consistent set of data, it makes sense to check the following situations:

 - Empty set (does not contain any element)